Udoka Azubuike: Utah Jazz (2020–2023)

 Azubuike was selected with the 27th pick in the first round of the 2020 NBA draft by the Utah Jazz.
 On November 24, 2020, the Jazz announced that they had signed Azubuike.
 Azubuike was assigned to the Jazz's NBA G League affiliate, the Salt Lake City Stars, for the start of the 2021 G League season, making his G League debut on February 10, 2021.
 He made his NBA playoff debut on June 14 in game 4 of the 2021 Western Conference Semifinals, recording a rebound in a minute and nine seconds of action in a 118–104 loss to the Los Angeles Clippers.

 On March 25, 2022, Azubuike underwent right foot surgery and was ruled out for the rest of the 2021–22 season.

 Phoenix Suns (2023–2024)

 On August 8, 2023, Azubuike signed a two-way contract with the Phoenix Suns.
 He made his team debut on October 28 by putting up 2 points and 3 rebounds during 6 minutes of action in a 126–104 win over his former team, the Utah Jazz.
 On December 20, Azubuike recorded his first double-double with the Suns with 11 points and a season-high 11 rebounds in a 120–105 loss to the Sacramento Kings.

-Budućnost VOLI (2024–present)
+Budućnost VOLI (2024–2025)

 On August 19, 2024, Azubuike signed with Budućnost VOLI of the Prva A Liga.

+Ironi Ness Ziona (2025–present)

+In 2025, Azubuike joined Ironi Ness Ziona of the Israeli Ligat HaAl.

+National team career

+Udoka was called up to play for the Nigerian national basketball team during the 2027 FIBA Basketball World Cup qualification games, during the August 27–30, 2026 qualifying window.